-Since my grandmother raised my siblings and me, I was very close to my Aunt who was more like a big sister to me.
-My Aunt had 4 children and I babysat for her every weekend and anytime I wasn’t in school.
-She joined the Jehovah’s Witnesses in 1993 and I with her in 1994.
-So, I threw myself into this religion because I wanted to know God and the people made me feel welcomed and loved.
+Since my grandmother raised my siblings and me, I was very close to my aunt who was more like a big sister to me.
+My aunt had four children and I babysat for her every weekend and anytime I wasn’t in school.
+She joined the Jehovah’s Witnesses in 1993 and I went with her in 1994.
+So, I threw myself into this religion because I wanted to know God, and the people made me feel welcomed and loved.

-I read the entire New Testament and a good hunk of the Old by the time I came to the conclusion that if I saw a discrepancy between Watchtower books and the Bible, I had to chose the Bible.
-At that point, I saw how empty my attempts were to be good enough for Jehovah, without a relationship with Him.
+I read the entire New Testament and a good hunk of the Old by the time I came to the conclusion that, if I saw a discrepancy between Watchtower books and the Bible, I had to choose the Bible.
+At that point, I saw how my attempts to be good enough for Jehovah were empty without a relationship with Him.
 I learned that Jesus had done the ultimate work, but as a Jehovah’s Witness, I hadn’t even bothered to accept it for myself.
 So, when I came to this realization, I prayed right then to accept Christ’s gift and follow Jehovah and his Word — even if that meant going away from the people and organization that I had come to care for so much.
-But at the time, I didn’t really think it would mean that away.
-I assumed that the others would be just as shocked as I was and there would be a way to work all these discrepancies out if we all just sat down and trusted the Bible.
+But at the time, I didn’t really think it would mean that.
+I assumed that the others would be just as shocked as I was, and there would be a way to work all these discrepancies out if we all just sat down and trusted the Bible.

-So with what I had found, I went to my Aunt, study teacher any other adult Jehovah’s Witness who would listen to me.
-At first, I was encouraged and praised for wanting to know more, but those commendations quickly ended after just one study session when I pressed my concern that the Bible called Jesus “a god” and showed that Jesus was worshiped while there is only one True God.
+So, with what I had found, I went to my aunt, study teacher and other adult Jehovah’s Witnesses who would listen to me.
+At first, I was encouraged and praised for wanting to know more, but those commendations quickly ended after just one study session, when I pressed my concern that the Bible called Jesus “a god” and showed that Jesus was worshiped while there is only one True God.
 At that point, the studies shut down and I’m not sure entirely what went on behind the scenes.